Pian Upe Wildlife Reserve

 The Pian Upe Wildlife Reserve is a conservation area in the Karamoja subregion of northeastern Uganda.
 It is the second largest conservation protected area in Uganda.

 History

 The south of the reserve was designated as Debasien Animal Sanctuary in 1958.
-A government-led project to convert land just south of the Greek River for agriculture threatened the viability of wildlife conservation in the whole area.
+A government-led project to convert land just south of the Girik River for agriculture threatened the viability of wildlife conservation in the whole area.
 In 1964 the area was expanded northward and renamed Pian-Upe Game Reserve.

 A 2003 proposal to degazette the reserve in order to farm fruit on the land was blocked.

 Geology

 There is a hot spring potential for Geothermal tapping at Cheposukunya.
 Further to that, there are Mercury wells at Mt.
 Kadam.

 The reserve features semi arid climate with one rain season annually.

 Biology

 Plants

 Most of the reserve is covered by undisturbed grassland and wooded grassland.
 Small areas of riverine woodland, kopjes also exist.
 Some land is cultivated, and especially the area near the Greek River is threatened by conversion.

 Dominant tree species are red acacia and desert date.
-Also present are bushwillows, Harrisonia abyssinica and red spike-thorns.
-Shrubs include butterfly pea and wooly caper bush.
+Also present are bushwillows, Harrisonia abyssinica and Gymnosporia senegalensis.
+Shrubs include butterfly pea and woolly caper bush.
 Cultivated areas have many live fences of yellow oleander.

-Common grasses in the grassland are thatching grass and bristle species.
+Common grasses in the grassland are thatching grass and Setaria species.
 Less common are beard grasses and lemon grasses.
-Along the rivers Vlei bristle grass and red nut sedge dominate.
+Along the rivers Setaria incrassata and red nut sedge dominate.
 The lower vegetation layer burns every year.